• Ntc

 Where does WiFi 7 stand in wireless communication standards?

-WiFi or interchangeably IEEE 802.11 has evolved through the years, and we have to go back to 1999 when the first generation of WiFi was concocted.
-If you were unaware, each WiFi generation is identified with IEEE 802.11 followed by a a letter or two.
+WiFi or IEEE 802.11 has evolved through the years, and we have to go back to 1999 when the first generation of WiFi was introduced.
+If you were unaware, each WiFi generation is identified with IEEE 802.11 followed by a letter or two.
 The first generation of WiFi came out in 1999 and was called WiFi 2 with its technical title assigned as 802.11a.
 It worked on a 5 GHz band.

-In the same year, the next variant was developed which supported 2.4 GHz.
+In the same year, the next variant was developed, which supported 2.4 GHz.
 It was called WiFi 1 as it was considered a proper mode of evolution.
 Technically, it was called 802.11b.
 The next substantial leap came in 2009 when WiFi 4 was launched with 600 Mbps data capacity.
 It was called 802.11n.
-Noticeably, it supported both 2.4 GHz and 5 GHz bands which continues to this day.
+Noticeably, it supported both 2.4 GHz and 5 GHz bands, which continues to this day.

 WiFi 7 is the culmination of extraordinary efforts of the past 25 years made to improve wireless communication.